Attorney Samantha Demuren

 As an Assistant DA, she handled hundreds of criminal cases from initial charge to disposition over the course of four years.
 The role allowed her to serve as lead counsel for multiple jury trials, sharpening her trial skills.

 When she saw a chance to join Arnold & Itkin, it was two opportunities in one.
-Not only would she be able to come home to Houston, but she would also be joining the nation’s top plaintiff advocacy trial law firm.
+Not only would she be able to come home to Houston, but she would also be joining the nation's top plaintiff advocacy trial law firm.
 Our firm ended up being the perfect place for her to fulfill her calling to serve the injured.
 Here, she found other attorneys committed to giving their best to serve plaintiffs and families whose lives have been ruined by negligence and harmful practices.
 Now, Samantha is thrilled to say that she spends each day doing what makes her feel fulfilled: fighting for those who need help the most.

 In her free time, Samantha explores the outdoors with her husband and two sons.
 She also pours her time into her non-profit, GJM House, which is committed to raising awareness about the plight of displaced children in her birth country.
 GJM House provides shelter and education to low-income and orphaned children throughout Sierra Leone.